denismurphy/learning-cpp/README.md

 # Learning C++

 This is a repository for my journey in learning the C++ programming language.
-It contains various code snippets, exercises, and small projects that I've created while learning Go.
+It contains various code snippets, exercises, and small projects that I've created while learning C++.
 Feel free to use the code in this repository as a reference or inspiration for your own projects.

 ## Contributing